Whippet Diseases: Medical Specifics

 Nutrition and supplements

-Exercise and training
+Movement and training

-• Regular Walks: Daily walks and playtime are important to promote physical and mental health.
+• Regular walks: Daily walks and playtime are important to promote physical and mental health.

-Regular checks and early detection
+Regular check-ups and early detection

 Careful observation of your Whippet can help detect illnesses early: